flare-foundation/flare-js/README.md

-# AvalancheJS - The Avalanche Platform JavaScript Library
+# FlareJS - The Flare Platform JavaScript Library

 ## Overview

-AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
+FlareJS is a JavaScript Library for interfacing with the Flare Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The AvalancheJS library allows you to issue commands to the Avalanche node APIs.
+The FlareJS library allows you to issue commands to the Flare node APIs.
+This is an adaptation of the library [avalanchejs](https://github.com/ava-labs/avalanchejs) for Flare network.

-Using AvalancheJS, developers can:
+Using FlareJS, developers can:

 - Retrieve balances on addresses
 - Get UTXOs for addresses